obskyr/latex-fiction-template/README.md

 To begin writing, simply make a copy of `Book/template.tex`, add your new file to the list of source files in `book.tex`, and start typing away.
 …Oh, and you should probably remove the example chapters.
+By default, this repository is set up for long-form fiction split into multiple files, but if you want to write something shorter, there’s nothing stopping you from typing directly into (and renaming!) `book.tex`.

 The build flow works as such: Whenever you save a chapter, that chapter will be automatically built as a PDF, so that you may preview it (semi-)live.
 To